L-Leite/cso2-launcher/README.md

 ## License
 Read ```LICENSE``` for license information.

-I'm not affiliated with neither Valve or Nexon, just like I don't own Counter-Strike Online 2.
+I'm not affiliated with either Valve or Nexon, just like I don't own Counter-Strike Online 2.